Kava-Labs/kava/x/evmutil/spec/02_state.md

 ## Parameters and Genesis State

-`Parameters` define the list of conversion pairs allowed to be converted between Kava ERC20 tokens & sdk.Coins, and the list of native sdk.Coins that are allowed to be converted to ERC20s.
+`Parameters` define the list of conversion pairs allowed to be converted between Kava ERC20 tokens & sdk.Coins, and the list of native cosmos sdk.Coins that are allowed to be converted to ERC20s.

 ```protobuf
 // Params defines the evmutil module params